In this section

 Please remember to read the disclaimer.

-The development of this clinical guideline was coordinated by Rachael Sedgwick, Registered Nurse and Stacey Richards, CSN, Platypus Ward.
-Approved by the Clinical Effectiveness Committee.
-Authorised by Bernadette Twomey, Executive Director Nursing Services.
-First published January 2015.
+The development of this nursing guideline was coordinated by Rachael Sedgwick, Registered Nurse and Stacey Richards, CSN, Platypus Ward, and approved by the Nursing Clinical Effectiveness Committee.
+Updated Janurary 2015.